SDPB Arts

 But for me, it's just a reminder that it's just paint on a surface.

-It's nothing like I'm trying to manipulate too much to create an illusion over somebody that it's actual flesh or actual organic nature or material.
+The, create an illusion over somebody that it's actual flesh or actual organic nature or material.

-It's just something that's just a reminder that, hey, just simply paint.
+It's just something that's just a reminder.

 It's just another one of those tools in your box that you can work with.

-Mistakes; if things do happen, like by accident, if I somehow like accidentally throw paint onto my canvas or I put too much water into my brush and I put it on my canvas and there's a lot of drips that occur, I embrace those.
+If things do happen, like by accident, if I somehow, like, accidentally throw paint onto my canvas, or I put too much water into my brush and I put it on my canvas and there's a lot of drips that occur, I embrace those, I welcome those I love unpredictability, and that's one of the stages of an artist's life where you get a little bit further along, where you're able to, like, really seek out unpredictability, mistakes, things that can occur that are challenges, obstacles and how do you shape those?

 How do you make them a part of the work?